-Most of the compulsory welcoming programmes aimed at non-EU nationals and elective programmes targeting all newly-arrived foreigners offer additional benefits to those who have successfully completed the programme (such as a shorter path to citizenship or (partially) exempting individuals from future citizenship tests).
-Completing the Estonian Welcoming Programme does not offer such benefits.
+- Most of the compulsory welcoming programmes aimed at non-EU nationals and elective programmes targeting all newly-arrived foreigners offer additional benefits to those who have successfully completed the programme (such as a shorter path to citizenship or (partially) exempting individuals from future citizenship tests).
+Completing the Estonian Welcoming Programme does not offer such benefits. - 2.
+The Estonian Welcoming Programme appears to be the only elective welcoming programme to have a set time limit in place, as participants can only take part in the WP if they have been residing in Estonia for five years or less.